Skip to main content

 #

-The VAF4A Appendix 5 form is essential for family settlement applications in the UK, specifically for parents seeking to establish access rights to live in the UK to care for their child.
+The VAF4A Appendix 5 form is essential for family settlement applications in the UK, specifically for parents seeking to live in the UK to care for their child.
 This application is part of the process for obtaining a family visa under the UK's immigration system.
-Applicants must demonstrate they have sole or shared parental responsibility and provide evidence of their active role in the child's upbringing.
+Applicants must demonstrate access rights to their child, who must be living in the UK and be a British or Irish citizen, have settled status, or be from the EU, Switzerland, Norway, Iceland, or Liechtenstein with pre-settled status.

 First page of VAF4A Appendix 5 form